weliin/3cBotProfitManager/README.md

 Running the script is rather straightforward `python 3cBotProfitManager.py` (Mac or Linux) or `py 3cBotProfitManager.py` (Windows).
 You can then use a scheduled task or cron job to excecute the script periodically.
 I personally run it every 10 minutes.

 # Questions or Problems
-If you run into any issues, please create an issue on this repository and I will do what I can to help out.
+If you run into any issues, please create an issue on this repository.